-The Multi-MUSIM UE includes the support of individual features for Connection release, Paging Cause Indication for Voice Service, Reject paging request and Paging Restriction as specified in clause 5.4.4a.
+The Multi-MUSIM UE includes the support of individual features for Connection Release, Paging Cause Indication for Voice Service, Reject Paging Request and Paging Restriction as specified in clause 5.4.4a.

 A Multi-USIM UE shall use a separate PEI for each USIM when it registers to the network.

-5.38.2 Connection release
+5.38.2 Connection Release

-A Multi-USIM UE may request the network to release the UE from RRC-CONNECTED state for a USIM due to activity on another USIM if both UE and network indicate this feature is supported to each other.
+A Multi-USIM UE may request the network to release the UE from RRC-CONNECTED state for a USIM due to activity on another USIM, if both UE and network indicate the Connection Release feature is supported to each other.